mirandac7/stock-web-app/README.md

 * Predictive Analysis:  Use machine learning algorithms to predict stock prices based on historical data, enabling users to view predictions for future stock prices

+The architecture of this app is as follows:
 <img width="707" alt="image" src="https://github.com/mirandac7/stock-web-app/assets/92555727/034f82f1-3e83-4016-8098-609a6a2e8cae">